 In my professional life – I can execute a plan like nobody’s business.
 For other people and other causes – I can DO.
 But in my personal life, I’m more of a dreamer and thinker and planner.
 Not so much an executor.

-(Well, except for executing my plan to get my babies despite lack of husband and lack of eggs :-).
+(Well, except for executing my plan to get my babies despite lack of a husband and lack of eggs :-).
 I did make THAT happen! (yay!))

 One of the things I’ve realized over the last three years of discovery (and the reading of several Jon Acuff books) is that I don’t finish things.
 The only reason I can figure is … because … well, what happens then?!